miggi/rock-paper-scissors/README.md

-# Rock, paper, Scissors Game Implementation with Computer-winning engine
+# Rock, paper, scissors Game Implementation with Computer-winning engine

 That project implements game when Computer tries learn steps of the user and win the game.